 4.7.3 Department permits for campus "Reserved" or shared visitor spaces are $10/day.

 4.7.4 Departments and agencies will not be allowed to design, produce or issue parking permits not approved by PTS.
 The display of unauthorized permits will result in a fine.

 4.8 Inoperable or Raised Gates - If a gate is raised during the time when enforcement is normally in effect, permit(s) required for that area will continue to be enforced.

 4.9 Designated Visitor Parking Spaces - Employees and students are not allowed to park in designated visitor spaces.

-4.10 Hourly Pay Lots - Hourly pay lots controlled by pay stations will be enforced from 7:00 AM through 11:00 PM, Monday through Friday, exclusive of University Holidays, unless otherwise posted.
+4.10 Hourly Pay Lots - Hourly pay lots controlled by pay stations will be enforced from 7:00 AM through 11:00 PM, Sunday to Sunday, exclusive of University Holidays, unless otherwise posted.

 4.11.1 Everyone who uses a pay lot or metered space during the regulated hours must pay to park or display a valid pay lot visitor permit.

 4.11.2 Individuals with handicapped placards must pay to park in garages, pay lots and at metered spaces if the metered space is designated accessible.

 4.11.3 Inoperable meters or pay stations must be reported to PTS immediately at (919) 684-PARK.
 Knowingly parking at an inoperable meter or pay station is a violation.

 4.11.4 Vehicles may not park overnight in PGIV (Science Drive at Bryan Center).